Darryl Hill (American football): Business career

-After a short stint with the New York Jets, Hill entered graduate school and launched his business career.
+After a short stint with the practice squad of the New York Jets, Hill entered graduate school and launched his business career.
 He worked to assist minorities to enter the business economy.
 In 1969, he became the first Executive Director of the Anacostia Economic Development Corporation in Washington, D.C.
 He next worked as Executive Director of the Washington, DC Business Development Center and the Greater Washington Business Center.
 Over ten years his organizations helped 2,500 minority-owned businesses with technical assistance, marketing and financing.
 He launched the first publicly owned MESBIC (Minority Enterprise Small Business Investment Company).
 President Richard Nixon appointed Hill as co-chairman of the National Minority Purchasing Council.

 In 1977, Hill opened W.H.
 Bone & Company, one of the first black-owned mainstream, fine dining restaurants in the nation.

 In 1982, Hill moved to Alameda, California.
 He founded Pacific Energy Corporation and Polaris Energy, which were early green energy businesses.
 Polaris Energy operated on both coasts and was one of the nation’s largest minority-owned energy companies.

 In 1991, Hill turned his business sights to Russia after the break-up of the Soviet Union.
 He engaged in a number of business ventures, including purchasing a major optical company in the city of Novosibirsk.
 He took his company Northstar International to Central Siberia, where he formed a forestry joint venture with the government of the Republic of Buryatia.
 Hill and Northstar also organized a venture in Belem, Brazil to recover sunken timber from the Amazon River.

 Hill also formed a joint venture with Ideal Packaging Company which is one of the largest paperboard packaging companies in China.
 He obtained the exclusive marketing rights for North America.

-During the 1990s, Hill opened restaurants in Atlanta, Georgia and Washington, D.C.
+During the 1990s, Hill opened restaurants in Atlanta, Georgia, and Washington, D.C.

 In 2003, Hill became Director of Major Gifts for the University of Maryland Department of Intercollegiate Athletics.
 During his tenure at Maryland, he completed one of the largest naming rights deals in the history of college athletics when he put together an agreement to name the football field Capital One Field.

 Hill is Chairman of Kids Play USA Foundation, whose mission is to remove financial barriers from youth sports.

 Darryl Hill is currently the Chairman and CEO of Tilstar, LLC and Green Bean, LLC which hold cannabis dispensary licenses in Maryland and California respectively.